rbsathish/amazon_textract/README.md

 	Click on “Add” then “Save”

+Testing:

+	Finally, you can drop the file in s3

+For Log:

+	click - > monitoring in lambda function from there click →  cloud watch and see your log.

+Result:

+	The final output will be stored in the .json format with the same file name of your file.

 For speech to text:

 		You can also use this same steps for setup speech to text ---> using transcribe instead of textract